Internal analysis · Zions Bancorporation

 Methodology & dimension sources

-Per-tool dimension scores (0–100) are analyst estimates triangulated from the FINOS FluxNova documentation (fluxnova.finos.org, docs.fluxnova.finos.org, GitHub discussions), IBM BAW product pages, UiPath platform documentation, and Microsoft Learn.
-They reflect best-fit ranges for a large US regional-bank context, not a universal ranking.
+Per-tool dimension scores (0–100) are estimates drawn from the Fluxnova docs (fluxnova.finos.org, docs.fluxnova.finos.org, GitHub discussions), Camunda 7 docs, IBM BAW product pages, UiPath docs, and Microsoft Learn.
+They reflect a US regional bank context — not a universal ranking.

-Weights are applied as a normalized linear combination, so total scale is consistent regardless of slider range.
+Weights are applied as a normalized linear combination, so the total scale stays consistent regardless of slider range.

 Opportunity